Asymptotic theory for nonparametric testing of $k$-monotonicity in discrete distributions: Introduction

-Note that one main difference between our paper and that of \cite{GIGUELAY201896} is the very definition of $k$-monotonicity.
-While the inequality constraints in \cite{giguelay2017} and \cite{GIGUELAY201896} are imposed on all non-negative integers (even in the case where the true p.m.f.\ is finitely supported), we only assume here that the constraints hold on a particular subset of the finite support of the true distribution.
-Thus, the inequalities through which $k$-monotonicity in those papers is defined do not have in general to be satisfied in our case beyond a certain point.
-Our definition adds a greater degree of flexibility to the modelling scope, thereby losing a few theoretical properties which are not very crucial for our main purpose.
-In the case of monotonicity ($k=1$) both definitions coincide since the true p.m.f. is equal to $0$ to the right of its support and hence continues to be non-increasing.
-An example, that we construct below in Section \ref{sec:asymp}, showcases the existing difference between our definition of convexity and the one considered in \cite{giguelay2017}.
+We would like to emphasise here that one difference between our paper and that of \cite{GIGUELAY201896} is the definition we adopt for $k$-monotonicity.
+In fact, while the inequality constraints in \cite{giguelay2017} and \cite{GIGUELAY201896} are imposed on all non-negative integers (even in the case where the true p.m.f.\ is finitely supported), we only assume here that the constraints hold for $j \in \{m, \ldots, M - k \}$, where $m$ and $M$ are respectively the minimum and maximum of the support of the true p.m.f.
+For this reason, $k$-monotonicity in the sense used in \cite{giguelay2017} and \cite{GIGUELAY201896} implies the one we consider here.
+Note that they are equivalent in the case of monotonicity; i.e., $k=1$, because any monotone p.m.f.\ takes value $0$ on the right of its support and hence continues to be non-increasing.
+An example that we construct below in Section \ref{sec:asymp} illustrates the existing difference between our definition of convexity and the one considered in \cite{giguelay2017}.
+We will return to this aspect after Definition \ref{def:k-mon} below.